-If your child has really poor, illegible handwriting filled with spelling errors, they might have dyslexia.
-Some of the main signs of this poor handwriting called Dysgraphia, include:
+If your student has really poor, illegible handwriting filled with spelling errors, they might have dyslexia.
+Some of the main signs of this poor handwriting called Dysgraphia, includes:

-If you notice that your child is having difficulties learning to read, including struggling with sounding out words and reading fluency, they might have dyslexia.
+If you notice that your student is having difficulties learning to read, including struggling with sounding out words and reading fluency, they might have dyslexia.

 Individuals with dyslexia have a really hard time decoding new words, or breaking down words into chunks and sounding them out.
 When the decoding process isn’t strong, the reading fluency cannot develop.